 15. Unbridled Books

 Operating from Lakewood, Colorado, Unbridled Books is a prime publisher of fiction, with a focus on works which appeal to a broad audience.
 Established in 2003 by Fred Ramey and Greg Michalson, Unbridled Books has brought many authors to mass appeal.
 Books such as the #1IndieNext Pick winner “In Hovering Flight” by Joyce Hinnefeld, and “Last Night in Montreal” by Emily St. John Mandel, are fine examples of their more prominent publications.
-While their submissions department is extremely busy and currently has more than its fair share of publications in the pipeline, it is open to proposals.
+While their submissions department is extremely busy and currently has more than its fair share of publications in the pipeline, it is open to manuscript queries.
 For more information, please view the contact page of Unbridled Books, or email either Fred Ramey or Greg Michalson.
 Please note, it is preferred that you mail only one of the founders, not both.

 18. Filter Press

 Established by Doris and Tom Baker in 1956, Filter Press is a publisher with a focus on non-fiction and historical fiction related to the Southwest in general, and specifically Colorado.
 Their published works span a variety of genres including but not limited to youth and adult fiction, biographies, history & travel, Native American history, and picture books.
 With notable authors such as Carolyn Brink with her rich background in education and philosophy, reflected in her title “Class Acts”, and Colorado historical storyteller John Stansfield with stories such as “John Denver: Man for the World”, Filter Press is a well-established publisher.
 Filter Press is open to submissions, however only hardcopy manuscripts are eligible for review.
 You can find submission guidelines on the ‘About Us’ page of Filter Press, alternatively contact them via email.